Anurag-30/knowledge-base/03-java/Java-LoanCalculator/Readme.md

 You can Run the program by following the given steps: <br />

 ```
-1. Do A Gradle Build using the gradle wrapper
+1. Do A Gradle Build using the gradle wrapper.

 ./grdlew clean build